 Explore innovation, cultivate an entrepreneurial spirit and hone your business skills in this Bachelor of Science in Applied Entrepreneurship degree program.
-Offered by the Colangelo College of Business at Grand Canyon University, this program examines the principles of entrepreneurship and builds a solid foundation for analytical thinking, problem solving and contributing to today’s global economy.
+Offered by the Colangelo College of Business at Grand Canyon University (GCU), this program examines the principles of entrepreneurship and can help you build a solid foundation for analytical thinking, problem solving and contributing to today’s global economy.

-GCU prioritizes quality training in servant leadership, ethics and entrepreneurship throughout all of our business curriculum.
-As a BS in Applied Entrepreneurship student, you will have the opportunity to refine your skill set across a diverse range of concepts.
-You’ll learn how to thrive in complex business environments and apply values-based principles to different business scenarios in order to succeed at GCU and far beyond in your career.
+GCU prioritizes quality training in servant leadership, ethics and entrepreneurship throughout all of our business and entrepreneurship curriculum.
+You will have the opportunity to refine your skill set across a diverse range of concepts.
+You’ll be taught how to thrive in complex business environments and apply principles to various business scenarios.

-Apply Innovation in an Applied Entrepreneurship Bachelor of Science Degree
+Explore Innovation With an Applied Entrepreneurship Bachelor’s Degree

 - How to develop, implement and assess traditional and digital marketing plans